sherif566/Pharmacy_Management_System/README.md

 # Pharmacy_Management_System
-This is a C program that operates on medicine data to develop a simple pharmacy management system .
-The program is made on Code Blocks ; the program allows the user to build a database for medicine stock in a pharmacy.
+This is a C program that operates on medicine data to develop a simple pharmacy management system . it allows users to build a database for medicine stock in a pharmacy.
 The program allows the user to: add, delete, update, show, sell and get information about the medicine in stock.